hyper-ml/hyperML/README.md

 A comprehensive documentation is available [here](https://www.hyperml.com/docs/introduction) link

 ## Problems?
 If you have a problem, please raise an issue.
-We will get back in 2-3 working days.

 ## Author
 Amol Umbarkar (amol@hyperml.com / [twitter](https://twitter.com/_4mol))